 Are diamonds rare?
-Compared to other precious gems, they actually aren’t.
+This isn’t exactly the case.
+While the average consumer may think that natural-grown diamonds are more rare compared to the other precious gems, they actually aren’t.
 However, quality diamonds offer great value, whether in the form a natural diamond or a lab grown diamond.
 That is why mining companies invest billions of dollars setting up mines to obtain them.
 On average, a diamond mine moves about 250 tons of earth just to get a single carat of diamond.

 Diamonds are essentially mineral deposits.
 If you are wondering how diamonds are formed and where diamonds are found, you should know that some diamonds are formed from Kimberlite volcanic eruptions, which create kimberlite rock.
 Kimberlite rock is an igneous rock that sometimes hides diamonds.
 Kimberlite is found in kimberlite pipes which are close to the earth’s surface.

 There are a few different ways kimberlite is mined to find diamonds.
 The most common mining method options are alluvial mining, pipe mining, open-pit mining, underground mining method, and marine diamond mining.
+However, the environmental impact of all these types of methods is plenty.
+So, if you are looking for a sustainable option, lab grown diamonds are a great alternative.
 Note that there are other types of rocks that house diamonds as well, but general mining processes will be the same.

 Alluvial mining is a simple mining process that mainly occurs on beaches and riverbeds.
 Many years of wind, rain, water currents, and erosion carries diamond deposits downstream from their direct deposits of kimberlite to riverbeds and beaches.
 These alluvial deposits are often mined from old rivers.